UniversalDependencies/docs/_u-overview/specific-syntax.md

 ### Comparatives

-(Note: this section of the documentation is currently being updated and may be inconsistent.
-Please see <https://github.com/UniversalDependencies/docs/issues/104> for more information.)

 The syntax of comparative constructions poses various challenges for linguistic theory.
 For English, many of these are discussed in Bresnan (1973) and Huddleston and Pullum (2002, chapter 13).
 We give a discussion of equality comparisons (_That car is as big as mine_) and inequality scalar comparisons (_Sue is taller than Jim_).

 In constructions of the form _as X as Y_ or _the same X as Y_, X and